-In the summer, there's a good chance you'll find yourself down the road on 12th Avenue South at Franklin Juice Co. for a smoothie or Acai bowl, or across the road at the beloved Jeni's Ice Cream for a sweet treat!
+In the summer, there's a good chance you'll find yourself walking down the road on 12th Avenue South, taking a stroll to Sevier Park to enjoy the great weather, or stopping by the 12th South Farmer's Market on Tuesdays.
+This trip is not complete without a stop at the beloved Jeni's Ice Cream for a sweet treat on your way to the park.